The Leather Boys

+The Leather Boys is a 1964 British drama film directed by Sidney J. Furie and starring Rita Tushingham, Colin Campbell, and Dudley Sutton.
+The story is set in the early 1960s following the ton-up boy rocker subculture in London and features a gay motorcyclist.
+It is based on the 1961 novel by Gillian Freeman.

-The Leather Boys is a 1964 British drama film about the rocker subculture in London featuring a gay motorcyclist.
-This film is notable as an early example of a film that violated the Hollywood production code, yet was still shown in the United States, as well as an important film in the genre of queer cinema.
+The film is notable as an early example of a film that violated the Hollywood production code, yet was still shown in the United States, as well as being an important film in the genre of queer cinema.
+An example of British kitchen sink realism, its treatment of homosexuality was considered daring at the time of its release.

-An example of British kitchen sink realism, it was considered daring in 1964 as it touched upon homosexuality, however obliquely.
-Reviewers have noted that it contains naturalistic photography, and period locations such as the Ace Cafe and the Tidal Basin Tavern in Silvertown, east London.

-The film is based on a 1961 novel commissioned by the London literary agent and publisher Anthony Blond, who suggested that Gillian Freeman write about a "Romeo and Romeo in the South London suburbs".

 Plot

-Working class cockney teenagers Dot (Rita Tushingham) and biker Reggie (Colin Campbell) get married.
+Working-class Cockney teenagers Dot and biker Reggie get married.
 Their marriage soon turns sour.
 During an unsuccessful honeymoon at a holiday camp, Reggie becomes alienated from the brassy, self-absorbed Dot.
-Afterward, they begin to live increasingly separate lives as Reggie becomes more involved with his biker friends, especially the eccentric Pete (Dudley Sutton).
+Afterwards, they begin to live increasingly separate lives as Reggie becomes more involved with his biker friends, especially the eccentric Pete.
 Reggie also loses interest in having sex with Dot.

-When Reggie's grandfather dies, Dot merely complains that his support for his bereaved grandmother (Gladys Henson) has stopped them visiting the cinema.
+When Reggie's grandfather dies, Dot merely complains that his support for his bereaved grandmother has stopped them visiting the cinema.
 Her boorish behaviour at the funeral and her refusal to move in with Reggie's grandmother leads to a major argument.
 She leaves, and Reggie stays with his grandmother, who will not leave her own house.
 He brings in Pete, who has been forced to leave his lodgings, to stay as a lodger with her.
 The two share a bed at her house.
-Meanwhile, Dot shows an interest in Brian (Johnny Briggs), another biker.
+Meanwhile, Dot shows an interest in Brian, another biker.
 The following day, Pete and Reggie drive to the seaside.
 Reggie wants them to chat up a couple of girls, but Pete shows no interest.

-Reggie intends to return to Dot.
-Dot has hatched a plan to get him back by pretending to be pregnant.
+Reggie intends to return to Dot, who has hatched a plan to get him back by pretending to be pregnant.
 Dot is sitting with Brian when she tells Reggie of her "pregnancy".
-Believing he can't be the father, Reggie accuses Brian, and the two fight.
-Reggie knocks out Brian.
+Believing he cannot be the father, Reggie accuses Brian, and the two fight.
 Dot visits the house of Reggie's grandmother and learns that he is sharing a bed with Pete.
 She taunts them, calling them "queers".
 Reggie is disturbed by this, and asks Pete to deny that he is homosexual, but Pete avoids answering.